Imonda/lore/README.md

 **Account recovery:**
 If you forget your password, go to `/recover` and upload your Emergency Kit file.
 Your master key will be re-wrapped with a new password.
 Your data is preserved.

+**Brute-force protection:**
+Failed login attempts are tracked per IP address and username.
+After 5 failed attempts within 15 minutes, the account is locked out for 15 minutes.
+A progressive delay (1s → 2s → 4s...) is applied starting from the 3rd failed attempt to slow down automated attacks.
+Thresholds are configurable in `config.php`.

 ---